AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 ---
-uid: sign-in-cnnxt.md
+uid: sign-in-cnnxt
 ---

-# Sign in to AVEVA™ Data Hub
+# Sign in to AVEVA Connect and navigate to AVEVA Data Hub

-This topic explains how to navigate to AVEVA™ Data Hub via [AVEVA™ Connect](https://connect.aveva.com/) for the following types of accounts:
+This topic explains how to navigate to AVEVA Data Hub via [AVEVA™ Connect](https://connect.aveva.com/) for the following types of accounts:

 * Corporate sign-in: federation for single sign-on
 * Single user sign-in